Pascal matrix

-In mathematics, particularly matrix theory and combinatorics, a Pascal matrix is a matrix (possibly infinite) containing the binomial coefficients as its elements.
+In matrix theory and combinatorics, a Pascal matrix is a matrix (possibly infinite) containing the binomial coefficients as its elements.
 It is thus an encoding of Pascal's triangle in matrix form.
 There are three natural ways to achieve this: as a lower-triangular matrix, an upper-triangular matrix, or a symmetric matrix.
 For example, the 5 × 5 matrices are:

 There are other ways in which Pascal's triangle can be put into matrix form, but these are not easily extended to infinity.

 Definition

 The non-zero elements of a Pascal matrix are given by the binomial coefficients:

 such that the indices i, j start at 0, and ! denotes the factorial.

 Properties

 The matrices have the pleasing relationship Sn = LnUn.
 From this it is easily seen that all three matrices have determinant 1, as the determinant of a triangular matrix is simply the product of its diagonal elements, which are all 1 for both Ln and Un.
 In other words, matrices Sn, Ln, and Un are unimodular, with Ln and Un having trace n.